History Behind the Three Regions of North Carolina

 History

-The Cherokee Indians were the most notable Native Americans to have settlements in the present-day North Carolina mountains.
+The Cherokee peoples were the most notable Native Americans to have settlements in the present-day North Carolina mountains.
 The first known contact between the natives and the Europeans occurred in 1540, when Hernando de Soto, a Spanish explorer, and his men came in search of gold.
-However, contact between the two was limited until the late 1600s, which developed into a thriving trade between the White settlers and the Cherokee during the early 1700s.
+However, contact between the two was limited until the late 1600s, when trade picked up in the 1700s.

-Some settlers had migrated from North Carolina’s coastal plain and Piedmont regions, who came by foot, horseback, or wagon.
-They entered the area through gaps found in Hickory Nut, Deep Gaps, Gillespie, and Swannanoa.
-Furthermore, other Scotch-Irish, German, and English settlers found their way in through Maryland, Virginia, and Pennsylvania.
-These settlers made their way starting from the Great Wagon Road, through the Piedmont Region, and then traveled west to the mountains.
+Some settlers had migrated from North Carolina’s coastal plain and Piedmont regions, and came by foot, horseback, or wagon.
+They entered the area through mountain ridge gaps found in Hickory Nut, Deep Gaps, Gillespie, and Swannanoa.
+Other Scotch-Irish, German, and English settlers found their way in through Maryland, Virginia, and Pennsylvania.
+These settlers started from the Great Wagon Road, through the Piedmont Region, and then traveled west to the mountains.
+Parts of the route are on today’s Mountain-to-Sea trail.

 NC Mountain Region Cities

-Some of the Mountain Region’s most prominent cities are:
+Some of the Mountain Region’s largest cities are:

-• Asheville: This scenic mountain city is home to around 85,000 people and is known for its liberal culture, Art-Deco architecture, and cultural establishments.
+- Asheville: This scenic mountain city is home to around 85,000 people.
+People appreciate its liberal culture, Art-Deco architecture, and cultural attractions.
+Many use it as a jumping-off point to appreciate the mountains’ natural resources.

-• Cashiers: This city is nestled in the wooden mountainside of the Blue Ridge Mountains’ southernmost part.
-A charming town that’s surrounded by a scenic green valley, it’s neighboring mountains rise over 5,000 feet.
+- Cashiers: This city is in the wooden mountainside of the Blue Ridge Mountains’ southernmost part.
+It’s a charming town surrounded by a scenic green valley.
+The neighboring mountains rise over 5,000 feet.

-• Robbinsville: This is a mountain retreat located in Graham County where you’ll find water recreation, leisurely drives, Appalachian crafts, hardy hikes, and great history.
+- Robbinsville: This mountain retreat in Graham County, where you’ll find Fontana Lake, leisurely drives, Appalachian crafts, hardy hikes, and great history.

-• Other cities found here include Boone (which is home to Appalachian State University), Hickory, West Jefferson, Highlands, Hendersonville, and Lenoir.
+- Other cities include Hickory, West Jefferson, Highlands, and Lenoir.

 History

-Settlers from Europe remained mostly in the Coastal Plain Regions of North Carolina.
-This changed when they moved around 40 years before the American Revolution took place.
-The boundaries that separated Piedmont from the Coastal Plains (called the fall line) had many rapids and waterfalls which made traveling more difficult.
+Settlers from Europe remained mainly in the Coastal Plain Regions of North Carolina until about 40 years before the American Revolution.
+The boundaries separating Piedmont from the Coastal Plains (called the fall line) had many rapids and waterfalls, making traveling more difficult at a time when rivers were the fastest way to move about the fledging country.

-These Scotch-Irish settlers used these lands to grow wheat and corn to use in their homes and tobacco for export and use.
+These Scotch-Irish settlers used these lands to grow wheat and corn for their homes and tobacco for export and use.
 Additionally, they raised livestock and sold them in the northern markets in large numbers.
-Settlers here built sawmills, tanneries, stores, and gristmills, while many local industries were established such as carpenters, blacksmiths, coopers, rope makers, potters, wagon makers, and wheelwrights.
+Settlers built sawmills, tanneries, stores, and gristmills.
+Many local industries were established, such as carpenters, blacksmiths, coopers, rope makers, potters, wagon makers, and wheelwrights.

-Germans from Pennsylvania also arrived at Piedmont, where many settled next to the Yadkin and Catawba Rivers.
+Germans from Pennsylvania also arrived in central North Carolina.
+Many settled next to the Yadkin and Catawba Rivers.
 In 1753, Moravians, who were also from Germany arrived in present-day Forsyth County, where they started building a strictly controlled congregational community.
-Within these settlements, pieces of land were held in common but occupations, crafts, and marriages needed the approval of community boards.
+Within these settlements, pieces of land were held in common, but occupations, crafts, and marriages needed the approval of community boards.

-The Piedmont region is home to many of North Carolina’s well-known cities, such as:
+The Piedmont region is home to many of North Carolina’s well-known and largest cities, most of which connect thanks to Interstate 77.
+They include:

-• Raleigh: The state’s capital city and is a cultural hotspot.
+- Raleigh: The state’s capital city and cultural hotspot with museums and an extensive parks system.

-• Cary: This fast-growing city is located right between Raleigh and Research Triangle Park and hosts SAS, the biggest private software company in the world.
+- Cary: This fast-growing city is right between Raleigh and Research Triangle Park.
+It hosts SAS, the biggest private software company in the world.

-• Greensboro: One of the state’s biggest cities and is located close to the northern center.
+- Greensboro: One of the state’s biggest cities, it is close to the northern center.
+Families appreciate its excellent schools and recreational amenities geared toward kids.

 Coastal Plains

-This low and flat land sits along the Atlantic Ocean and was appropriately named after this feature.
-This region is often split into two parts: the Inner Coastal Plain and the Outer Coastal Plain.
-The Inner Coastal Plain is a dry and high area with rich and sandy soil where the state’s best farmland is located.
-On the other hand, the Outer Coastal Plain can be further divided into the Outer Banks and Tidewater region.
+The Eastern region flows from the Piedmont to the Atlantic Ocean.
+Geographically, it splits into two parts: the Inner Coastal Plain and the Outer Coastal Plain.
+The Inner Coastal Plain is a dry and high area with rich, sandy soil and prime farmland.
+The Outer Coastal Plain further divides into the Outer Banks and Tidewater region.
+It’s composed of river deltas, salt marshes, and islands.

 History

-By the mid-1720s, many of the permanent settlers had arrived around the lower parts of the Cape Fear River.
-This migration is primarily due to the efforts of North Carolina’s governor, George Burrington, and South Carolina’s planter, Maurice Moore.
-During this time, settlers from South Carolina were also fleeing high taxes, economic depression, and political unrest.
+By the mid-1720s, many permanent settlers had arrived around the lower parts of the Cape Fear River.
+This migration is primarily due to the efforts of North Carolina’s governor, George Burrington, and a South Carolina lawyer and judge, Maurice Moore.
+During this time, settlers from South Carolina were fleeing high taxes, economic depression, and political unrest.

-Many other settlers had come from the colonies of New York, Massachusetts, Maryland, and Pennsylvania, along with immigrants from Scotland, England, and Ireland.
+Other settlers came from the colonies of New York, Massachusetts, Maryland, and Pennsylvania, along with immigrants from Scotland, England, and Ireland.
 In the 1730s, the Scotch-Irish and Welsh started settling in this region, with the Swiss from South Carolina joining them by the time the mid-1730s came.
 A few more years passed and lowland Scots (many of whom were merchants) also came to the state in an attempt to improve their fortune.

 NC Coastal Region Cities

-The Coastal Region is home to many cities, each with its own unique features.
+The Coastal Region is home to many cities, each with unique features.

-North Carolina has plenty to offer, so there are many reasons why you should pack your bags and come visit.
-Whether you’re looking for diversity, history, culture, places of interest, or more, the Tar Heels state will be able to entertain, educate, and keep you looking for more.
+North Carolina’s regions highlight the many reasons why the Tar Heel state is a great place to call home.
+Whether you’re looking for culture, places of interest, or outdoor recreation, the Tar Heels state will keep you looking for more.
 What are you waiting for?
 North Carolina welcomes you to have the grand adventure you’ve always wanted.

 Start Your Home Search